 Summer’s preparing its warming hug, so put on your shades, grab your friends or family and plan ahead for the spring bank holiday weekend in London.

 As London gears up for the summer months, you can enjoy plenty of outdoor fun, including alfresco dining, open-air cinema and theatre, or Insta-worthy parks and gardens.
-Stay for the whole weekend to soak the relaxed bank holiday vibes.
+See what else is happening over the bank holiday weekend a little nearer the time.

 Tick off top London attractions